 That much about candidates.
 In the existing team, monitor if your agents comply with the “always having a customer in mind” approach.
 You know that you have the right people when they are committed to the highest customer service standards.

 Monitor their performance by listening to their calls.
 Follow their workflow.
-Do they present an importance of customer care for another team?
+Do they present the importance of customer care for another team?
 Do they share knowledge and best practices?
 Then you won.

 #2 Optimize Agents’ Training

 Let’s assume you already built your dream team.
-Next customer support strategy is taught-through training.
+The next customer support strategy is taught-through training.

 No matter how skilled agents are, they still need to learn.
-Provide them with the right training that brings out the full potential.
+Provide them with the best coaching software that brings out their full potential.
 Involve all your team, old members as well as new ones, in regular training sessions.
-Present them with a complex overview of their position, from improving in daily duties to how each of them fit into the bigger picture.
+Present them with a complex overview of their position, from improving in daily duties to how each of them fits into the bigger picture.